ExpressGateway/express-gateway.io/docs/configuration/gateway.config.yml/policies.md

 ### Description

 The policies section is a whitelist of enabled policies.
 Policies that are intended to be used by Express Gateway must be declared here.
-For all policies supported by Express Gateway please see the [Policy Reference](Policy Reference)
+For all policies supported by Express Gateway please see the [Policy Reference][policy-reference]

 <aside class="notice" markdown="1">
 <b>Coming Soon</b>: